-Q: Are coinsurance maximum and out-of-pocket expenses the same thing?
+Are out-of-pocket maximum and out-of-pocket expenses the same thing?

-A: When you have satisfied any applicable deductible and paid eligible expenses up to the coinsurance maximum, the plan will pay remaining eligible expenses at 100 percent of the Table of Allowances.
+Answer: When you have satisfied any applicable deductible and paid eligible expenses up to the out-of-pocket maximum, the plan will pay remaining eligible expenses at 100 percent of the Table of Allowances.
 However, this does not mean that you will not have any additional out-of-pocket medical expenses.

 - If you receive any service or treatment specified as a limited benefit, the plan will pay for services only up to the specified amounts.